So you are going to Morocco? You are in for the ride of a lifetime!

 - A scarf that can be turned into a turban.
 It should be long enough so that it can be drawn across your face.
 This is not for show.
 Our driver tied mine for me and it kept the sand out of my nose and mouth when the wind started blowing.

 - A tight fitting cap or hat if you do not want to wear a turban.

 - Camera – It should be small enough to tuck securely into a pocket but easily accessible for on the go photos.
 If or when the sand starts blowing you don’t want to be fumbling for covers for an expensive camera.
-If you are taking a bigger camera, store it in your backpack and only use it when at the desert camp.
+If you are taking a bigger expensive camera, store it in your backpack and only use it at the desert camp.

 - Female Hygiene Items.

-- Zip Lock Plastic Bag for used tampons and used wet wipes – unless you want the camel driver to have to dispose of them from the “kitty litter” toilets.
+- Zip Lock Plastic Bag for used tampons and wet wipes – unless you want the camel driver to have to dispose of them from the “kitty litter” toilets.
 Our toilet was a tent with a shallow pan of sand over which we squatted.
 I guess it got cleaned out after each group left!
 In our case we were the last trip of the season so I know it did.